ducakar/openzone/README.md

 ### `lib.sh [clean]` ###

-Copy all libraries OpenZone depends on to `lib/<platform>` directories (currently Linux-x86_64, Linux-i686 and Windows-i686).
+Copy all libraries OpenZone depends on to `lib/<platform>` directories (currently Linux-x86_64 and Windows-x86_64).
 Those are required to create standalone build (see `OZ_BUNDLE` cmake option) that can be distributed in a ZIP archive (i.e. no installation required, all dependencies included).

-This script is currently Arch Linux-specific and assumes one has all 64-bit, 32-bit (`lib32-*`) and MinGW (`mingw32-*`) versions of all necessary libraries installed.
+This script is currently Arch Linux-specific and assumes one has both Linux and MinGW versions of all necessary libraries installed.
 Many of those packages must be built from AUR.

 The following commands may be given (`build` is assumed if none):